MakeSchool-Tutorials/sa-2018-node-reddit/P03-Authentication-Authorization/content.md

 This code comes from the [Bcrypt documentation page](https://github.com/kelektiv/node.bcrypt.js).
 First, we call the `.pre()` method on `UserSchema`, which takes a callback.
 It fires _before_ (pre-) the action you pass as the first argument (in this case, `user.password`).
 So here we're saying, "before we 'save', call this function."
 If we wanted the function to happen _after_ we save, we could call `.post()`.

 Before we save a user to the database, we call Bcrypt's `.hash()` method, which gives us the hash of the user's password.
-We then save the _hash_ to the database, _not the password_.
+We then save the _hash_ to the database – _not the password_.

 >[info]
 >